koadman/platypusfarm/platypusfarm/docs/nectar_cloud.md

 ***Container***

 Effective virtualization places a running machine in a bubble.
-These bubbles, are called containers and prevent the machines stepping on eachothers toes.
+These bubbles are called containers and prevent the machines stepping on each-others toes.

 ***Instance***